AdelSiddiquei/sql_playground/README.md

    - **Username**: `${POSTGRES_USER}`
    - **Password**: `${POSTGRES_PASSWORD}`

+**NOTE** When working from the pgAdmn container the database host will be `db`, however if connecting to the database container externally, i.e. through a python script it will be different.

 ## 3. Next Steps

-At this point you have two options for interacting with the database, you can use the pgadmin interface which is very intuitive and has many guides online.
+At this point you have two options for interacting with the database

+1. You may use the pgadmin interface which is very intuitive and has many guides online.

-OR
+**OR*

-You can use the functions set up in pg_utils to interact with and update the database.
+2. You can use the functions set up in pg_utils to interact with and update the database.
 The instructions for this are detailed below.

 ## 4. Python / psycopg scripts